Minnesota Glacier

 Map of Heritage Range and Minnesota Glacier.

 Map of Sentinel Range with upper Minnesota Glacier and its northern tributaries.

 Minnesota Glacier is a broad glacier, about 40 nmi long and 5 nmi wide, flowing east through the Ellsworth Mountains in Antarctica, separating the Sentinel Range and the Heritage Range.
 It is nourished by ice from the plateau west of the mountains and by Nimitz Glacier and Splettstoesser Glacier, and merges into the larger Rutford Ice Stream at the eastern margin of the Ellsworth Mountains.

+History

 The glacier was named by the Advisory Committee on Antarctic Names for the University of Minnesota, Twin Cities, which sent research parties to the Ellsworth Mountains in 1961–62, 1962–63 and 1963–64.